Disclosure: This post is sponsored by Wagner. All opinions, images and love of DIY painting projects are 100% mine.

 Again, Wagner’s owners’ manuals are really helpful and full of all sorts of tips and tricks for using the roller if you have further questions.

-This roller may have been just the ticket I needed to convince Kalen we can paint a whole house again at some point in the not so distant future.
+This roller may have been just the ticket I needed to convince Kalen we can paint a whole house again at some point in the not-so-distant future.

-We did two coats of primer and two coats of the gray paint (Agreeable Gray by Sherwin Williams), and the room looks so different.
+We did two coats of primer and two coats of gray paint (Agreeable Gray by Sherwin Williams), and the room looks so different.